Selling or giving away a cat

 The advertising requirement applies to all advertisements, including those in newspapers, local posters, community notice boards and all forms of online advertising, including public advertisements on websites such as the Trading Post, Gumtree and social media sites.

-The requirement helps people looking to buy a cat or dog to know what the current owner has recorded as the breed, sex and age of the cat or dog, whether it is desexed, and whether or not it is already registered.
-This enables people to do further research and make informed purchasing decisions, and promotes responsible cat and dog breeding and selling.
-Animal welfare enforcement agencies are also able to use this information to identify ‘problem’ breeders and to enforce animal welfare laws.
+The requirement helps people looking to buy a cat to know what the current owner has recorded as the breed, sex and age of the cat, whether it is desexed, and whether or not it is already registered.
+This enables people to do further research and make informed purchasing decisions, and promotes responsible cat breeding and selling.
+Animal welfare enforcement agencies are also able to use this information to identify irresponsible or unethical breeders and to enforce animal welfare laws.

 Microchip number:

 A microchip number is a 15 digit unique identification number.
-In NSW, all cats and dogs, other than exempt cats and dogs, must be microchipped by 12 weeks of age or before being sold or given away, whichever happens first.
+In NSW, all cats, other than exempt cats, must be microchipped by 12 weeks of age or before being sold or given away, whichever happens first.

-If you are selling a cat or dog, it must be microchipped.
-If you want to use a microchip number in an advertisement, you can take your cat or dog to a veterinarian or other authorised identifier and have it microchipped.
-If your cat or dog is already microchipped, a veterinarian or other authorised identifier can use a scanner to retrieve the number for you.
+If you are selling a cat, it must be microchipped.
+If you want to use a microchip number in an advertisement, you can take your cat to a veterinarian or other authorised identifier and have it microchipped.
+If your cat is already microchipped, a veterinarian or other authorised identifier can use a scanner to retrieve the number for you.

 Breeder identification number:

-Breeder identification numbers are free and available to cat and dog breeders online through the NSW Pet Registry.
+Breeder identification numbers are free and available to cat breeders online through the NSW Pet Registry.

 New breeder identification numbers will continue to be issued by the NSW Pet Registry to new owners who identify as breeders.
 This must happen before an animal is sold or given away.

-Cat and dog breeders that are members of a recognised breeding body, like Dogs NSW, are also able to use their member number as a breeder identification number.
+Cat breeders that are members of a recognised breeding body, are also able to use their membership number as a breeder identification number.

-To register a cat or dog or find your breeder identification number, visit the NSW Pet Registry.
+To register a cat or find your breeder identification number, visit the NSW Pet Registry.

 Rehoming organisation number:

-The Office of Local Government may issue rehoming organisation numbers to local councils, pounds and shelters and certain other cat and dog rehoming organisations.
+The NSW Office of Local Government may issue rehoming organisation numbers to local councils, pounds and shelters, approved animal welfare organisations and designated rehoming organisations under the Companion Animals Act 1998.

-This will help local councils and other organisations that rehome a large number of cats and dogs; enabling them to use a single number in place of multiple microchip numbers, while still providing traceability of cats and dogs that are advertised.
+This helps local councils and other organisations that rehome a large number of cats and improves traceability of cats in NSW.

 Find out more information about rehoming organisations and guidelines for approval to be an organisation exempt from companion animals registration under clause 16(D) of the Companion Animals Regulation 2008 (PDF, 69.3 KB).